epam/edp-keycloak-operator/docs/api.md

-KeycloakClient is the Schema for the keycloak clients API
+KeycloakClient is the Schema for the keycloak clients API.

 <table>
     <thead>